dh-tech/dh-tech.github.io/_posts/2020-01-03-dhrce-whitepaper.md

 ---
 layout: about
-title: DH Research Software Engineers - For We Are Many
+title: The DH RSE Workshop White Paper by DHTech
-subtitle: The DH RSE Workshop White Paper by DHTech
+date: 2020-03-01T10:00
-date: 2019-07-26T10:00
+excerpt: This white paper aims to draw attention to some of the issues we observe, and invite anyone who is interested to join us.
 ---

 <p>